Announcing our $3M Seed Round

 Bytebase did not choose to build a new database from scratch.
 Instead, we try to complement the existing database systems via tooling.
 In particular, we tackle systems that have been widely used, while still lacking a decent tooling ecosystem.
 MySQL and PostgreSQL are such examples.
 We choose this approach because we believe it's hard to leapfrog to a new database system overnight and what most customers want is to help them to tame their existing database systems.
 This also plays to our strengths since we have previously built the database tooling for one of the largest database fleets and developer organizations in both US and China (Google Cloud and Ant Group).

-Database schema change is the unskippable step during the development process.
+Database schema migration is the unskippable step during the development process.
 MySQL/PostgreSQL has been popular for 20+ years, yet still, there is no complete schema change solution in the industry.

 This is a great entry point to start with.